codejoat/joatblog/README.md

 ## What This Is

-- A static HTML/CSS blog
+- A static HTML/CSS blog, with some limited JavaScript sprinkled in as necessary
 - Posts are written by hand and manually added to the `index.html` or monthly archives
 - Design is responsive and minimal
 - Sometimes I break things on purpose to figure out how the web works